watarika/ComfyUI-SendToEagle-w-Metadata/README.md

 ### Node Output

-- Outputs the full file path of the saved image (list format)
+- filepath: Outputs the full file paths of saved images (in list format)
+- filepath_count: Outputs the number of saved images
+- image: Outputs the input image as received

 ## Send to Eagle With Metadata (Extended)